TommyJones/mvrsquared/cran-comments.md

 * An arXiv citation to the working paper deriving this method
 * Changes to examples requested by CRAN. '\dontrun{}' has been changed to '\donttest{}'

-In addition, I've updated the README for readability.
+In addition, I've updated the README for readability and added additional unit tests.

 ## Test environments